 - ❖ Case Studies: It may happen that we need to consider publishing a case study or report to inform the medical community of important information relating to a particular individual, their diagnosis, and their pattern of neuropsychological functioning.
 Sharing this information will help us to better understand the strengths and weaknesses unique to certain conditions.
-Should we find something unusual or noteworthy in your assessment performance, we will discuss it with you and outline the information that we would like to publish.
-We will only publish a case study with your explicit consent. - ❖ Data Sharing: When you agree to take part in a research study and with your informed consent, the information about you may be provided to researchers running other studies here or at other organisations.
+Should we find something unusual or noteworthy in your child's assessment performance, we will discuss it with you and outline the information that we would like to publish.
+We will only publish a case study with your explicit consent. - ❖ Data Sharing: When you agree to take part in a research study and with your informed consent, the information about your child may be provided to researchers running other studies here or at other organisations.
 These organisations may be universities, NHS organisations, or companies involved in health and care research in this country or abroad.
-Your information will only be used by organisations and researchers to conduct research in accordance with the [UK Policy Framework for Health and Social Care Research](#) and The University of Manchester's Research Privacy Notice.
-This information will not identify you and will not be combined with other information in a way that could identify you.
-The information will only be used for the purpose of improving our understanding of the neuropsychological functioning associated with different rare developmental genetic conditions and cannot be used to contact you regarding any other matter.
-It will not be used to make decisions about future services available to you.
+Your child's information will only be used by organisations and researchers to conduct research in accordance with the UK Policy Framework for Health and Social Care Research and The University of Manchester's Research Privacy Notice.
+This information will not identify your child and will not be combined with other information in a way that could identify them.
+The information will only be used for the purpose of improving our understanding of the neuropsychological functioning associated with different rare developmental genetic conditions and cannot be used to contact you or your child regarding any other matter.
+It will not be used to make decisions about future services available to your child.
 This data may be analysed anonymously in either the UK or a different country.
-In these cases, they must follow our rules about keeping your information safe. - ❖ Loss of Capacity: Your continued capacity to consent to taking part in this study will be judged at every contact point.
-If any concerns arise, we will speak to your care team and parent / guardian.
-If necessary, you will be withdrawn from the study. - ❖ Please also note that individuals from The University of Manchester, Manchester University NHS Foundation Trust, or regulatory authorities may need to look at the data collected for this study to make sure the project is being carried out as planned.
-This may involve looking at identifiable data, but all individuals involved in auditing and monitoring the study will have a strict duty of confidentiality to you as a research participant.
+In these cases, they must follow our rules about keeping your child's information safe. - ❖ Loss of capacity: Your child's continued capacity to take part in this study will be judged at every contact point.
+If any concerns arise, we will speak to you and their care team.
+If necessary, your child will be withdrawn from the study. - ❖ Please also note that individuals from The University of Manchester, Manchester University NHS Foundation Trust, or regulatory authorities may need to look at the data collected for this study to make sure the project is being carried out as planned.
+This may involve looking at identifiable data, but all individuals involved in auditing and monitoring the study will have a strict duty of confidentiality to your child as a research participant.

-Will my data be used in future research studies?
+Will my child's data be used in future research studies?

-If you consent to it, your data may be used in a pseudonymous (de-identified) form in future ethically approved research conducted by this study team.
+If you consent to it, your child's data may be used in a pseudonymous (de-identified) form in future ethically approved research conducted by this study team.
 For example, we may run more studies in the future that will improve our understanding of the neuropsychological skills associated with different rare developmental genetic conditions.